solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 <br />

 How big graphs Elixir can handle without thinking too much about the implementation?
-I built a simple simulator which connects a bunch of nodes to each other, forming an weighted undirected graph with weights based on node distance.
-The weights are used for probabilities of infection spreading.
+I built a simple simulator that connects a bunch of nodes to each other, forming a weighted undirected graph with weights based on node distance.
+The weights are used for probabilities of the infection spreading.
 If infected, each node has a small chance to die on every tick.
 The probability of death increases if the network has too many simultaneously infected nodes.
 With 10000 persons, the simulator runs without any optimizations at roughly 1 second